At CLC, you will hear a lot of academic terminology. Some may be familiar to you; others not. Here are some basics to get you started:

 CLC’s academic year consists of a 16-week fall semester, 16-week spring semester, three-week intersession and an eight-week summer session.

 This is an academic program offered by a four-year college or university lasting four to five years, or approximately 120 credits, including general education, a major and electives leading to degrees like a Bachelor of Arts (B.A.) or a Bachelor of Science (B.S.).

 This means you are prepared at the level of basic algebra.
-To demonstrate basic algebra readiness, you will need a high school transcript showing top 1/3 rank or a score of 17 or higher in the Math portion of the ACT, or an appropriate score on CLC’s Math Placement test.
-If you demonstrate basic algebra readiness, you are eligible for Math 102 (a developmental course).
-If you do not demonstrate basic algebra readiness, you may be eligible for Math 101 or 114 (for specific career programs).
+There are multiple ways to demonstrate basic algebra readiness for placement into math.
 Certain scores on the ACT/SAT or CLC’s Math Placement Test can place students directly into a college-level math course.
 See the CLC catalog for more information.

 A specific number of classes in a vocational or technical area to prepare for a job in a specific career.

 Lists class meeting times, locations and prerequisites; accurate for the semester indicated.
 The schedule is available in paper copy or online, with the online version being the most accurate and up-to-date.

 The national College-Level Examination Program (CLEP) offers credit by exam for subjects often taken during the first two college years.
 Many colleges accept CLEP credits.

 Identifies the academic policies, student services information, programs of study (transfer and career) and course descriptions in effect for the year indicated.
 It is available as a paper copy or online.
 When you become a College of Lake County student, the catalog you are given represents your contract with the school.